“Everything carries me to you,

 We spent all our time in one hotel in Seoul.
 However in retrospect we feel it is best to split your time between the two sides of the river if you are in Seoul for over 4 days.
 Spend half your time in Gangnam or a surrounding area and the other half across the river.
 This way you can explore all of Seoul’s palaces, marketplaces, and dining options with ease.

-If you’re looking for affordable accommodation in Seoul, you can look up and book some great apartments on AirBnB here.
-This is also a great option if you’re travelling with kids or your family and need access to a kitchen.
+If you’re looking for affordable accommodation in Seoul, you can look up and book some great options here.

 If you enjoy luxury hotels, there is nothing better than Four Seasons, Seoul.
 We chose the standard room at the hotel.
 However if you’re on your honeymoon or celebrating a special occasion, then we would recommend trying to book one of their highly-coveted suites overlooking the Palace.
 They get sold out months in advance, so book early!